Table of contents

 There is no room for confusion or duplication of work.

-Using notes, you can communicate with anyone who’s a part of the shared inbox.
+Using notes, you can communicate with anyone across your company.
 Notes come in handy for a host of things:

-- You want to broadcast a question to everyone in the group.
-Start the note with @all and it will notify everyone in the group.
-Anyone in the group can now reply to your note.
+- You want to broadcast a question to everyone in your team.
+Start the note with ‘@all’, and anyone in the group can now reply to your note.

 - You want to reach out to a specific person.
-Start the note with @name and only that person will get notified.
-You can now exchange messages with that person like you would on personal chat.
+Start the note with @name, and only that person will get notified.
+You can then exchange messages with that person like you would on personal chat.

 - You want to add some context or learning to the email which you think might come in handy in the future.
-Just write it and it will stay alongside the email.
+Just write it down as a note, and it will stay alongside the email.

 Basically, you and your team write fewer emails when you use Hiver’s Notes.
 You can completely eliminate internal emails if you use Notes the right way.

-When you run your support or sales from Gmail, it is absolutely pertinent that you keep a keen eye on how well is the team dealing with emails.
+When you run sales or customer service from Gmail, it is absolutely pertinent that you keep a keen eye on how well your team is dealing with emails.